-The internal Territories of Australia are the Northern Territory and the Australian Capital Territory.
-External Territories under the control of Australia are: Norfolk Island; the Territory of Heard and McDonald Islands; the Australian Antarctic Territory; the Territory of Cocos (Keeling) Islands; the Territory of Christmas Island; and the Territory of Ashmore and Cartier Islands.
+The internal Territories of Australia are the Northern Territory and the Australian Capital Territory including Jervis Bay.
+External Territories under the control of Australia are: Norfolk Island; the Territory of Heard and McDonald Islands; the Australian Antarctic Territory; the Territory of Cocos (Keeling) Islands; the Territory of Christmas Island; the Coral Sea Islands Territory and the Territory of Ashmore and Cartier Islands.

-Information on all Territories except Ashmore and Cartier Islands is contained in the following pages, details of the acquisition of all the Territories can also be found in Chapter 1 of this Year Book.
 More detailed statistics and additional descriptive matter are to be found in the Annual Reports of the Administrations of the various Territories and in the Northern Territory Statistical Summary (1306.7) and the Australian Capital Territory Statistical Summary (1307.8) issued by the ABS.
 Statistics for the Northern Territory and the Australian Capital Territory are also included in chapters dealing with particular subjects.